InseeFrLab/product-labelling/README.md

 Application for labelling transaction receipts, developed as part of the transaction data project.
 Predictions are made using the fastText algorithm.

-The application includes two parts :
+The application available at ~/home includes two parts :

-* The main part available at ~/author aims at simplifying the labelling process.
+* The main part aims at simplifying the labelling process.
+One label from a file are automatically offered to the user who has to choose the rigth associated category/label.
 * The second one enables users to visualize the results (preprocessing and predictions of the model).
-The access to this functionality is through the link ~/post/author

 ## Quick start